mtolly/onyx/haskell/README.md

         NOTE: GH2 is only able to load 16 individual DLC package files.
 Trying to load more than 16 will not only fail to load the ones past 16, but the game will corrupt your save data when saving.
-To avoid this, please use the pack creator in "Other tools" to combine songs before playing.
+To avoid this, please use the "Make a pack (360)" tool in the Quick Convert window to combine songs before playing.

     PS2 songs have been tested with standard GH2, as well as Guitar Hero II Deluxe.
 For Guitar Hero II Deluxe 2.0, you can also include drum charts.